bnclabs/gofast/README.md

                              | tag 4 | hdr-data |
 ```

+* Entire package is encoded as CBOR byte-array.
+* `len` is nothing but the byte-array length (Major-type-2).
 * Payload shall always be encoded as CBOR byte-array.
 * HDR-DATA shall always be encoded as CBOR map.
 * Tags are uint64 numbers that will either be prefixed to payload or hdr-data.
 * Tag1, will always be a opaque number falling within a reserved tag-space
   called opaque-space.
+* **Opaque-space should not start before 256**.
-* Tag2, tag3 can be one of the values predefined by this library.
+* Tag2, Tag3 can be one of the values predefined by this library.
 * Final embedded tag, in this case tag4, shall always be tagMsg (value 37).

 **hdr-data**